 Barcelona International Welcome

-You’ll find practical information for everyday life in the What You Need section, which deals with things like flat hunting, education, access to healthcare services, public transport, how to pay for things and how the tax system works.
+Online you will find practical information for everyday life in the What You Need section, which deals with things like flat hunting, education, access to healthcare services, public transport, how to pay for things and how the tax system works.
 It also explains the steps you need to follow when you’re setting up a business, carrying out a business activity or looking for a job.
 Of course, if you prefer to discuss these things in person, then you can make an appointment at the link above and head over to the new office.

-As well as providing easy access to practical, necessary information, the Barcelona International Welcome website can also be a gateway for building your own network of contacts and friends in the city.
-In the Activities section you’ll find a list of events, ranging from informative sessions and conferences on specific subjects, to workshops on cultural networking or business matters.
-Due to the pandemic, these sessions are currently held online, but as soon as the public health situation improves, face-to-face sessions will be gradually reintroduced.
-Most of these activities are in English, and taking part in them is a good way of meeting other international residents who haven’t been living in the city for very long.
+As well as providing easy access to practical, necessary information, the Barcelona International Welcome desk/website can also be a gateway for building your own network of contacts and friends in the city.
+In the Activities section online you’ll find a list of events, ranging from informative sessions and conferences on specific subjects, to workshops on cultural networking or business matters.
+Some of these sessions are currently held online, but others are re-introducing face-to-face sessions.
+Most of these activities are in English, and taking part in them is a good way to meet other international residents who haven’t been living in the city for very long.

 Barcelona International Community Day